chinenual/synergize/README.md

 # synergize

-A portable voice librarian and editor for the DKI Synergy synthesizer
+A portable voice librarian for the DKI Synergy synthesizer

 ## Features